 The Motability Scheme

-The Motability Scheme can help you with leasing or buying a car, powered wheelchair or scooter if you are getting the higher rate of the mobility component of the Disability Living Allowance.
+The Motability Scheme can help you lease a car, powered wheelchair or scooter.
 The leasing or hiring of certain equipment and vehicles may qualify for VAT relief.

 Vehicle tax exemption

 You can apply for exemption from paying vehicle tax if you receive the higher rate of the mobility component of Disability Living Allowance, the enhanced rate mobility component of Personal Independence Payment or the War Pensioner's Mobility Supplement.